boliu-ee/LTC/README.md

-# From RNN to LSTM to CT-RNN to Neural ODE to LTC
+# Liquid Time-Constant Networks (LTC): What, Why, and How

-A beginner-friendly background note with key formulas
+A beginner-friendly background note with key formulas.

+- From FNN, RNN, LSTM, to CT-RNN
+- From Neuron ODE, Classical CT-RNN, to LTC

 ---